 A few years ago the restaurant closed and the building sat empty and forlorn.
 Currently it’s in the process of being given a makeover and will open next Spring in a new incarnation as a venue for events and delightful Pop Up surprises.

 Janie who is an accomplished musician, singer and song writer (she sang with Bert Jansch among others) and once worked at Vogue in both Paris and New York, is sure to bring her Bohemian joie de vivre to the interior of the space which will almost certainly become a haven for musicians from all over.
 Mark and Janie’s sons Oscar and CJ Burnett are all musicians with friends who are musicians, so it’s inevitable that music will play a big role at the Stakeout.
+Being connected in that way to musicians can be a huge help if you want to get into the music industry, for others they can turn to software like a find musicians app, helping them get connected to professionals.

 Oscar is also an extremely gifted artist who at eighteen was the youngest finalist in the esteemed BP Portrait Competition which resulted in his piece being hung in the National Portrait Gallery in London.
 Like his mother, Oscar has fallen under the Land of Enchantment’s spell.
 I’ll be profiling Oscar and his work here on taoStyle in the next few weeks.